 8. Respect the bike

-Never forget that the pavement is your place.
-The road is the domain of the bike.
-You don’t belong with your pathetic two legs in the middle of a Saigon street.
-You have no right to think you can cross the road in Vietnam and expect folk to steer casually around you.
+Never forget that the road is the domain of the bike.
+Your place is the pavement.
 You are a bug on the windscreen of the vehicular world; an accident waiting to be shovelled up and dumped in the trash.
 The motorbike is king and you, my friend, must leave your pedestrian self-importance at the curbside and enter the battle accordingly.
 Deference to the bike will a safe crossing make.

 9. Don’t turn back

-You’ve taken a breath and taken the plunge after ten minutes spent contemplating heading back to your hotel room where nothing can harm you except your own sense of inadequacy.
-The last thing you want to do then, after shuffling a couple of metres out into the flow, is to think “Shit!
-There’s too many of them.
+The last thing you want to do after taking the plunge – after shuffling a couple of metres out into the flow – is to think “Shit!
+Shit!
+Shit!
 Retreat!
 Retreat!
 Retreat!”
-The only thing this is likely to achieve is to get you undercut on your blindside and land you in a hospital bed for the remainder of your holiday, and, as comfortable as this may be compared to the bed you should be sleeping in at your no-star back-alley hostel, it really wouldn’t be the best use of your time in Vietnam.
-So courage is key.
+The only thing this is likely to achieve is to get you undercut on your blindside and land you in a hospital bed for the remainder of your holiday.
+Yet as comfortable as this may seem compared to the bed you’ve been sleeping in all week at your no-star back-alley hostel, it really wouldn’t be the best use of your time in Vietnam.
+Courage is key.
 Once you’re on your way, there’s no turning back – a metaphor for life and the only real way you’re going to make it.

 10. Have faith